FOSS4GAcademy/GST102FOSS4GLabs/Module 8 Lab/QGIS 2.2/Module 8 Lab.md

 	b.
 Attribute field = TLID (NOTE: this can be any numeric attribute.
 Often it will be a field that assigned some sort of weight to the output raster cells.
 Here we will simply use the TLID column.)

 	c.
-Output file for rasterized vectors (raster) = MyData\Roads_raster.tif (NOTE: If you get the message ‘The output file doesn’t exist.
+Output file for rasterized vectors (raster) = MyData/Roads_raster.tif (NOTE: If you get the message ‘The output file doesn’t exist.
 You must set up the output size or resolution to create it.’
 Click OK.

 	d.
 Take the remaining defaults.